Trinity Lutheran Church|

 For more information, contact Greg and Jody Hoffmann.

-You can also enjoy and purchase fair-trade coffee in Trinity's dining room.
-The Mt.
-Meru Coffee Project (mtmerucoffee.org) is focused on providing fairly traded Tanzanian coffee, building grower-to-consumer relationships around a great cup of coffee, and developing a sustainable coffee marketplace for the growers of a truly high quality AA Tanzanian coffee.
+We serve Mt.
+Meru Coffee to support the Mt.
+Meru Coffee Project (www.mtmerucoffee.org), which is focused on providing fairly traded Tanzanian coffee, building grower-to-consumer relationships around a great cup of coffee, and developing a sustainable coffee marketplace for the growers of a truly high quality AA Tanzanian coffee.
 We like to say, Doing Justice Never Tasted So Good!

 Back To Top Of Page